 In the current climate of festivals in Australia, there are literally thousands of one-day, weekend and week-long music festivals popping up.

 How to know which Australian festivals to attend before they become too popular and over-crowded?

 Wide Open Space – Central Australia

 Three days of the best Australian underground beats held in a resort at the MacDonnell ranges, each May.
 What an experience if you are planning to travel Australia!

-Wide Open Space is around an hour’s drive out of Alice Springs.
-A ‘best kept secret’ this festival relies on volunteers and grant funding to proceed each year.
-Offering a “mental, emotional, social, cultural and environmental landscapes of the desert”
+Wide Open Space is an hour drive out of Alice Springs.
+A festival that relies on volunteers and grant funding to proceed each year, WIde Open Space offer a “mental, emotional, social, cultural and environmental landscapes of the desert”

-Eleven years strong, this festival is the only event of its kind in the area, providing the ultimate cultural experience while travelling in Australia.
+Having run for eleven years, this festival is the only event of its kind in the area, providing a unique festival experience while travelling in Australia.

 To top it off, in the true Australian way, the festival has an official ‘Good People Policy’.
 Quite simply “DON’T BE A DICKHEAD”